How to Lower Construction Insurance Costs with Video Monitoring

 On top of the above, video monitoring is a necessity.
 However, not all video monitoring solutions are created equal.

-Older security camera models simply record.
-That means you get footage of a crime.
-That footage can potentially help law enforcement catch the crooks, but it doesn’t fully deter them from targeting your site in the first place.
+Most security camera models simply record.
+That means when a crime takes place, you’ll be left with the footage after the fact.
+That footage could potentially help law enforcement catch the crooks, but it doesn’t fully deter them from targeting your site in the first place.

 That’s the advanced video monitoring solution that Deep Sentinel offers.
 Deep Sentinel is the only provider that offers zero false alarms and prevention before the crime occurs.